FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

+\blmm The precedence poset $P$ satisfies the following property: For every $f+1\leq i \leq f+\ell$ (hence $\textstyle{\bigoplus^{(i)}}$ is a semiring aggregate that is not closed under $\D_I$) and for every $j$ where $\textstyle{\bigoplus^{(j)}=\bigotimes}$, we have $i \preceq_P j$. \elmm \bp The lemma holds thanks to the query extension step of the construction of the expression tree (Definition~\ref{defn:expr-tree-prod}).
+First, we prove that the expression tree after the query extension and compartmentalization steps (and before the compression step) satisfies the following property: Every variable $X_i$ for $f+1\leq i \leq f+\ell$ is a strict ancestor of every product variable $X_j$ in the expression tree.
+The proof is by induction on the number of tag blocks.
+The base case of one tag block holds trivially.
+In the inductive step, suppose the tagged sequence has at least two tag blocks with $L$ being the first tag block.
+We recognize two cases:

+{\bf Case 1.} If the tag of $L$ is $\otimes$, then there cannot be any variable $X_i$ for $f+1\leq i \leq f+\ell$ since $X_i$ should have appeared in an earlier tag block by Definition~\ref{defn:inner-faq}.
+Hence, the property holds trivially.

+{\bf Case 2.} If the tag of $L$ is not $\otimes$, then each extended component $(\calV'(C),\calE'(C))$ that contains any variable $X_i$ for $f+1\leq i \leq f+\ell$ must also contain every product variable $X_j$ thanks to the factors $\psi_{\{i,j\}}$ that were added in the query extension step.
+Assuming the property holds for the expression tree for each extended component $(\calV'(C),\calE'(C))$, it will hold for the combined expression tree as well.

+Finally, we prove that the expression tree after the compression step satisfies the above property as well.
+We do that by induction on the number of merges of a child node $L'$ into a parent node $L$ (which both have the same tag).
+When we merge, the only constraints $i\preceq_P j$ that are removed from $\preceq_P$ are the ones where $i\in L$, $j\in L'$.
+But since for those constraints we have $\oplus^{(i)}=\oplus^{(j)}$, the induction holds. \ep

-\bthm[$\LE(P) \subseteq \EVO(\varphi, \calF(\D_I))$] Every linear extension of the precedence poset is $\varphi$-equivalent. \ethm \bp Similar to the proof of Theorem~\ref{thm:LE subseteq EVO K blocks case}, we only need to prove soundness for the compartmentalization poset, i.e. the poset defined the expression tree constructed using only the compartmentalization step.
+\bthm[$\LE(P) \subseteq \EVO(\varphi, \calF(\D_I))$] Every linear extension of the precedence poset is $\varphi$-equivalent. \ethm \bp Similar to the proof of Theorem~\ref{thm:LE subseteq EVO K blocks case}, we first consider the expression tree constructed using only the query extension and compartmentalization steps, without the compression step.
+(In Example~\ref{ex:intuition2}, that would be the poset defined by the tree on the right of Figure~\ref{fig:prod:compart:b}.)
+From the proof of Lemma~\ref{lmm:no circular products} and then repeating the same proof of Corollary~\ref{cor:indeed a poset}, this expression tree also defines a partially ordered set, which we call the {\em compartmentalization poset}.
+We first prove soundness for the compartmentalization poset.
 A slightly tricky issue in this case compared to that of Theorem~\ref{thm:LE subseteq EVO K blocks case} is the multiple occurrences of some product variables.
-Let $\sigma$ be the variable ordering used to write $\varphi$.
-We prove this claim by induction on the number of tag blocks of the input sequence.
+Let $\sigma=(1,\ldots,n)$ be the variable ordering used to write $\varphi$.
+We prove the soundness of the compartmentalization poset by induction on the number of tag blocks of the input sequence.